 According to filmmaker Scott Noble, all major Wall Street banks have engaged in laundering profits from illicit narcotics.
 Illegal drugs are America’s third biggest commodity, with the wealthy elite siphoning off the vast majority of drug profits.
 They also rake in immense profits from the prison industrial complex, a growth industry that owes its existence to the so-called War on Drugs.
 Wells Fargo and other Wall Street banks are major investors in the prison privatization industry.

 Part 2 concludes with an examination of Obama’s campaign to prosecute whistleblowers for exposing criminal misconduct by the CIA and other federal intelligence agencies.
 Included is a detailed discussion of whistleblowing as a fundamental first amendment right.
 The whole purpose of guaranteeing freedom of speech, in the eyes of the founding fathers, was to guarantee the right to speak out against government misconduct.

 Metanoia Films (2013)

-Posted by Dr Stuart Jeanne Bramhall on November 2, 2014, With 3080 Reads Filed under Civil Liberties & Freedom, Corruption, Government & Politics.
+Posted by Dr Stuart Jeanne Bramhall on November 2, 2014, With 3091 Reads Filed under Civil Liberties & Freedom, Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.